COVID-19 pandemic in Poland: First cases

 On 3 March 2020 a total of 559 SARS-CoV-2 tests had been run for people in Poland suspected of SARS-CoV-2 infection, all with negative results, while the numbers of people home quarantined and monitored increased and the number of hospitalised, suspected cases dropped.

 On 4 March 2020 the Minister of Health claimed that nine laboratories were carrying out SARS-CoV-2 testing (NIPH–NIH and Voivodeship Infectious Disease Hospital in Warsaw, and laboratories in Olsztyn, Wrocław, Poznań, Katowice, Rzeszów, Gdańsk and Kielce), while OKO.press claimed that only four laboratories were carrying out the testing.
 The Minister claimed that "sanitary–epidemiological stations" in Lublin, Łódź and Poznań would start SARS-CoV-2 tests the following day.
 On 6 March, the Minister stated that 13 laboratories were running SARS-CoV-2 tests.

 The first lab-confirmed case of SARS-CoV-2 in Poland was announced on 4 March 2020, out of 584 tests in total.
 The patient, a 66-year-old man, returned from a visit to Westphalia in Germany by bus to Świecko and from there by private car to Cybinka.
 He telephoned a general practitioner.
 He was taken by ambulance to a hospital in Zielona Góra, where he arrived around midday 2 March.
-In the evening of 2 March, a sample from the patient was sent for analysis to Warsaw.
+On the evening of 2 March, a sample from the patient was sent for analysis to Warsaw.
 The result was known to be positive during the night of 3 to 4 March, and announced by the Minister of Health at 8:00 local time on 4 March.
 OKO.press criticised the delay of 44 hours from the patient's arrival at the hospital to the announcement of the positive test result as excessive.
 Close contacts of the patient were home quarantined.
 The Minister of Health requested the media to respect the patient's privacy.